|Birthname||William Harrison Dillard|

 |Astrology data||15°19' 11°56 Asc.
 14°28'|

-He has since worked for a baseball franchise in scouting and public relations capacities, and hosted a radio talk show.
+He later worked for a baseball franchise in scouting and public relations capacities, and hosted a radio talk show.
+Dillard died in Cleveland, Ohio on 15 November 2019 at the age of 96 from stomach cancer.

 - Vocation : Entertainment : TV host/ Personality